naveen86-dev/onlinebookstore/README.md

 - This is a Mini-project developed using Java, Jdbc, And Generic Servlets

 <span style="color:blue">**Admin Have Following Access for this online store site:-**</span>
-- Add New Books
+- Add New Books.
-- View Books Available
+- View Books Available.
-- Remove Books
+- Remove Books.
-- Increase Books Amount
+- Increase Books Amount.

 <span style="color:blue">**Users Have Following Access for this online store site:-**</span>
 - Create New Account or Register